 On the other hand, customization has spread out to a t-shirt, pillow covers, mobile cases, wallets, and everything in-between.

-Top 10 Printing Process
+Top 10 Printing Process:

 01. Screen Printing:

 When it comes to quality, screen printing is one of the best types of printing processes in the industry.
 If you own a t-shirt that looks vibrant with its color and feels smooth when you touch it, it is more likely that the printing process is screen printing.
-Although it is useful in many ways, it’s not the best in doing everything.
+Although it is useful in many ways, it’s not the best for doing everything.
 It is excellent for mass production, but not so much for one-offs.

 For this, cut out a stencil or a template in the shape of the design.
 Hold it in place with the help of a screen (also called silkscreen).
 Today, most filters are of nylon mesh instead of silk.
 Then pour the ink on the screen and use a squeegee to press down.
 However, make sure that the ink spreads evenly to all parts of the screen.
 Wipe off the residual ink and take off the screen to reveal the final design.
 Then dry the map, and you are ready to go.